 Following extensive consultation and planning the street trees in Council Street were removed in early 2018.

-17 new street trees will be planted in Council Street as part of the renewal project.
+19 new street trees will be planted as part of the Council Street renewal project.
 The species selected include Crepe Myrtle (Lagerstroemia ‘tuscarora’ and Lagerstroemia ‘natchez'), Pyrus calleryana ‘Chanticleer’ - ‘Chanticleer’ Callery Pear and Nyssa sylvatica - Black Gum.

 Traffic flow and road safety